djtersteegc/sbc6120-mini-front-panel/README.md

 ![switch-spacer](docs/switch-spacer.jpg)

 Screw the standoff into the front panel PCB, place all the switches, paying attention to the ON-ON vs. ON-(ON) models.
-All momentary switches should face up with the exception of the Dep (SW19) which faces down then not activated.
+All momentary switches should face up with the exception of the Dep (SW19) which faces down when not activated.

 ![panel-with-standoffs](docs/panel-with-standoffs.jpg)